catghotii/rb109/everything-20250519.md

 If `return` is reached in the middle of the method, the rest of the code in the method is ignored and the expression/value following `return` is what the method returns.

-Methods return a value back to the calling code / where it's called from.
+Methods return their value back to the calling code / where it's called from.

+(Empty methods return `nil`.)

 ##### Code example & language